alecmev/auzom/README.md

 here, most of the website is plain old self-explanatory [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).

+##### Browser compatibility

+We care only about the latest browsers.
+Thankfully, gaming crowd tends to be up-to-date.
+Out of 40K sessions, tracked since June '16, only 8 were made from IE 10 and below.

 ##### Et cetera

 As mentioned, there are ~350 open issues, some about button title typos, some